SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Pursuer
-### Imposter camp
+### Team Impostor
-Arrows will be displayed to the location of nearby non-imposter camp players.
+Arrows will be displayed to the location of nearby non-Team Impostorplayers.

 -----------------------
 ## EvilScientist
-### Imposter camp
+### Team Impostor
 By pressing the transparency button, <br>.
 You become invisible for a certain period of time.
 ### Game Settings